New York Premises/Property Liability Attorneys

 These damages are meant to compensate the injured person for the physical injuries that they have suffered from the accident.
 This includes pain from broken bones or other medical injuries including surgeries and, in the worst-case, pain and suffering through death.

-Victims of property accidents are entitled to recover for the mental anguish from the accident.
-In many cases involving property accidents this will include flashbacks of the accident, among other things including depression and anxiety from the accident.
+Victims of property accidents are entitled to recover for the mental anguish suffered as a result of the accident.
+This can include flashbacks, depression and anxiety, Post Traumatic Stress Disorder or any other emotional distress that is related to the accident.
 As with pain and suffering, mental anguish damages are broken down into damages for the past, and damages into the future.

 - Medical Expenses